 This course accompanies PTAP2220 and covers practical application and instruction of cardiopulmonary rehabilitation techniques and demonstration of competency.
 Implementation of the cardiopulmonary plan of care is included.

-Prerequisites: PTAP2201, PTAP2400; Co-requisite: PTAP2220
+PTAP2201, PTAP2400;

-PTAP2131: Rehabilitation for Specialized Disorders Lab
+PTAP2131: Rehabilitation for Specialized Disorders

 This course explores the role of the physical therapist assistant in implementation of the plan of care for patient individuals with specialized disorders and complements the lecture course.
 Practical application of data collection and interventions associated with discussed disorders.
 Demonstration of competency and implementation of plan of care is emphasized.

-Prerequisites: PTAP2121, PTAP2220, PTAP2525; Co-requisite: PTAP2230
+PTAP2121, PTAP2220, PTAP2525;